Optimum and Adaptive Complex-Valued Bilinear Filters: COMPLEX-VALUED BILINEAR FILTERS

 \section{COMPLEX-VALUED BILINEAR FILTERS}

-In the following chapter, several \ac{cv} \ac{bl} filters are derived.
+In the following chapter, several complex-valued bilinear filters are derived.
 To approximate the output of a system as in \eqref{equ:bi}, we investigate four different methods.
-First, this can be achieved by using either $2\mathbb{R}$ or $4\mathbb{R}$ \ac{bl} filter structures.
-Second, a fully \ac{cv} \ac{bl} filter structure is applied to estimate $\ve{h}$ and $\ve{g}$.
-The fourth method is based on the corresponding linear system shown in \eqref{equ:equiv}, thus a \ac{cv} linear filter may be used \cite{Adali_2011_1,Mandic_2009_1,Schreier_2010_1,Lang_2018_1}.
-However, this may result in slow convergence speeds because $L M$ coefficients have to be estimated instead of $L + M$ in the \ac{bl} case.
+First, this can be achieved by using either $2\mathbb{R}$ or $4\mathbb{R}$ bilinear filter structures.
+Second, a fully complex-valued bilinear filter structure is applied to estimate $\ve{h}$ and $\ve{g}$.
+The fourth method is based on the corresponding linear system shown in \eqref{equ:equiv}, thus a complex-valued linear filter may be used \cite{Adali_2011_1,Mandic_2009_1,Schreier_2010_1,Lang_2018_1}.
+However, this may result in slow convergence speeds because $L M$ coefficients have to be estimated instead of $L + M$ in the bilinear case.